top of page

 the lives of significant individuals in the past who have contributed to national and international achievements.
 (Neil Armstrong)

-Pupils will find out about the earliest explorations of space, right up to the Moon landing of Neil Armstrong in Apollo 11, and learn about Armstrong's life.
+Pupils will find out about the earliest explorations of space, right up to the Moon landing of Neil Armstrong in Apollo 11, and learn more about Armstrong's life.

 Astronaut2.jpg